EileenDDM/EDevereux_PM/README.md

     <main>
         <section>
             <h2>About Me</h2>
             <p>Hello!
 I'm Eileen Devereux Dailey, a Product Manager with 14 years of experience in the B2B SaaS industry, developing product-oriented projects for technology startups, doing market & customer research and financial analysis.
-Most recently as a Platform PM at a technology company specializing in communication applications for education organizations, where I led the Platform Engineering Team overseeing the application’s authentication and user management system.</p>
+Most recently as a Platform PM at a technology company specializing in communication applications for education organizations, where I led the Platform Engineering Team overseeing the application’s authentication and user management system.

+            I volunteer with the Humane Society of the United States.
+Have two rescue dogs that get walked twice a day!
+And when my husband and I aren't travelling with them, we bring them to local dog friendly restaurants.
+Otherwise, we like to cook things that grow in our garden.</p>
         </section>

         <section>